Skip to main content

 This collaboration can also lead to innovative ways of using the new software, as different teams bring their unique perspectives to the table.
 It's an opportunity to break down silos to create more integrated, efficient processes across your organization.

-Try this: Form a cross-functional team with representatives from teams or departments who will be involved in implementation and testing.
+Try this: Form a cross-functional team with representatives from the teams or departments who will be involved in implementation and testing.
 Regular meetings of this team can help ensure that all perspectives are considered, and that system configuration aligns with the needs of the entire organization, not just one part of it.

 4. Begin to Think About Continuous Learning and Feedback